MicrosoftDocs/visualstudio-docs/docs/code-quality/in-source-suppression-overview.md

 You can choose whether to suppress code analysis warnings and errors for generated code.
 For information about how to suppress such warnings and errors, see [How to: Suppress Warnings for Generated Code](../code-quality/how-to-suppress-code-analysis-warnings-for-generated-code.md).

 > [!NOTE]
-> code analysis ignores `GeneratedCodeAttribute` when it is applied to either an entire assembly or a single parameter.
+> Code analysis ignores `GeneratedCodeAttribute` when it is applied to either an entire assembly or a single parameter.

 ## Global-level suppressions